Samajwadi Party announces state executive unit for Uttar Pradesh | Politics

 - India

-The Samajwadi Party (SP) on Sunday announced the formation of its new Uttar Pradesh state executive unit, saying it follows the party's ''PDA formula''.
-The panel had been dissolved after the assembly elections last year.
+The Samajwadi Party (SP) on Sunday announced the formation of its new Uttar Pradesh state executive unit, which was dissolved after the 2022 assembly elections by party president Akhilesh Yadav.

-Party chief Akhilesh Yadav recently spelt out his ''PDA formula'' for the 2024 Lok Sabha polls as a combination of ''Pichde (backward classes), Dalit and Alpasankhyak (minorities)''.
-He said it would ensure the BJP bites the dust in the polls next year.
+Senior SP member Mohammad Azam Khan's son Abdullah Azam Khan has been made the party's state secretary in the new panel, the party's chief spokesperson Rajendra Chowdhury said.

-Senior SP member Mohammad Azam Khan's son Abdullah Azam Khan has been made the state secretary in the new panel.
+He also said the new unit will have Irfanul Haq, C L Verma, Shyampal Bind and R S Bind as its vice presidents, and Rajkumar Mishra as treasurer.
+It will have 61 secretaries, 48 members and 62 special invitee members besides others, Chowdhury added.

-''It (SP) has taken forward 'PDA' (backwards, Dalits and minorities) in the list while trying to give due importance to the party cadre,'' the party's chief spokesperson Rajendra Chowdhury told PTI.
+When asked if the new state executive was formed keeping in mind the party's ''PDA formula'', he said the party has taken forward 'PDA' (backwards, Dalits and minorities) in the list while trying to give due importance to the cadre.

-He said the SP's state executive for Uttar Pradesh will have Irfanul Haq, C L Verma, Shyampal Bind and R S Bind as its vice presidents, and Rajkumar Mishra as treasurer.
-The unit will have 61 secretaries, 48 members and 62 special invitee members besides others, Chowdhury added.
+SP chief Yadav recently spelt out his ''PDA formula'' for the 2024 Lok Sabha polls as a combination of ''Pichde (backward classes), Dalit and Alpasankhyak (minorities)''.
+He said it would ensure that the BJP bites the dust in the polls next year.

-He said the 182-member state executive was announced after it was approved by Akhilesh Yadav.
+Chowdhury said the 182-member state executive was announced after it was approved by Yadav.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)